The Show Theatre

-The Molson Canadian Theatre in Coquitlam, British Columbia, is a 1,074-seat live event theatre adjoining the Hard Rock Casino Vancouver.
-The $20 million venue opened with a show by Little Richard on September 16, 2006, and was named for local radio legend Red Robinson.
-It was originally called The Red Robinson Show Theatre and later The Theatre, but was changed to its current name in April 2016 due to brand sponsorship.
+The Show Theatre in Coquitlam, British Columbia, Canada, is a 1,074-seat live event theatre adjoining the Great Canadian Casino Vancouver.
+The venue opened with a show by Little Richard in 2006, and was named The Red Robinson Show Theatre for local radio legend Red Robinson.
+It was later briefly called The Theatre at Hard Rock Casino Vancouver and changed its name again to the Molson Canadian Theatre in 2016 due to a sponsorship.
+The theatre was rebranded again in late 2023 alongside the casino.

-A wide variety of acts have appeared at the theatre, including singers (Tony Bennett, Jewel, Paul Anka, Olivia Newton-John and Chris Cornell), pop/rock groups (Barenaked Ladies, The Beach Boys, Chris Cornell, Judas Priest), comedians (Dennis Miller, Jay Leno, Howie Mandel, Bill Maher), country acts (Kenny Rogers, Randy Travis, Wynonna), and Broadway-type shows (Cats).
+Acts appearing at the theatre have included singers Tony Bennett, Jewel, Paul Anka, Olivia Newton-John and Chris Cornell; pop/rock groups Barenaked Ladies, The Beach Boys, and Judas Priest; comedians Dennis Miller, Jay Leno, Howie Mandel, and Bill Maher; country acts Kenny Rogers, Randy Travis, and Wynonna; and plays and musicals including Cats.

+History

+The Red Robinson Show Theatre, named for local radio personality Red Robinson, opened on September 16, 2006, at the Boulevard Casino in Coquitlam, British Columbia.
+The theatre's opening day had planned performances from Little Richard, Brent Butt, Roseanne Barr, Huey Lewis and the News, and Bachman/Cummings.

+The Great Canadian Gaming Corporation announced in late 2013 that it would rename the theatre alongside the casino's rebranding under the Hard Rock brand.
+Singer Michael Bublé opposed the renaming, among others on an online petition against it.
+Later in 2013, its name was changed to The Theatre at the Hard Rock Casino Vancouver.
+It became the Molson Canadian Theatre in April 2016 due to a sponsorship by the Molson Brewery.
+The theatre was renamed again in December 2023 alongside the casino.

 Seating

 The 21000 sqft multi-purpose venue is the largest theatre in the world to use the spiral lift system which allows independent row configurations.
 There are four configurations possible: